Asymptotic optimality theory of confidence intervals of the mean: Proofs of results in Section .

 b) If $\lim_{\delta \to 0} \frac{C_\delta} {\log(1/\delta)}\to k$ for $k \in (0,\infty)$, then we have, $ \mu_{R}^{\pi_1^{\rm b}}(\nu) = \mu_R^*(\nu, k,\overline{c}),$ and $ \mu_{L}^{\pi_1^{\rm b}}(\nu) = \mu_{L}^{*}(\nu,k,\overline{c}) $ where, $ \mu_{L}^{*}(\nu,k, \overline{c}) <\mu $ and $ \mu_{R}^{*}(\nu,k,\overline{c}) > \mu$ uniquely solve \eqref{eqn_kl_symmetric_2}.

 c) If $\lim_{\delta \to 0} \frac {C_\delta} {\log(1/\delta)}\to 0$, then we have, $ \mu_{R}^{\pi_1^{\rm b} }(\nu) - \mu_{L}^{\pi_1^{\rm b} }(\nu) = 0$. \end{theorem}

-\textbf{Proof of Theorem \ref{thm_kl_cost_appen}.}
+\textbf{Proof of Theorem \ref{thm_kl_cost_appen_b}.}

-Recall that in the proof of and Theorem \ref{thm_kl_cost}, we need two properties of $d(\mu,x)$ function.
+Recall that in the proof of Theorem \ref{thm_kl_cost}, we need two properties of $d(\mu,x)$ function.
 First is that, $d(\mu,x)$ is a strictly quasi-convex function in $x$.
 The second one is the joint continuity of $d(\mu,x)$ function in $(\mu,x)$.
 Furthermore, we require an equivalent concentration bound in this setting, as in \eqref{CI_concen}.
+At last, we also needed the convergence of $\hat{\mu}_{N_\delta}$ to $\mu$.